Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Numerical Results

 \section{Numerical Results}

-In this section, we evaluate the performance of the proposed DP approach in comparison with two differentiable models, namely PINNs and NODEs.
-We first assess the forward prediction accuracy.
-Next, we consider an inverse problem to identify unknown physical parameters ($M$ and $D$) from data.
-Finally, we examine the control-oriented applicability of these differentiable models by designing an LQR controller.
-All models were implemented using PyTorch on an NVIDIA RTX 4500 Ada GPU.
-The differential equation solvers were implemented using the \texttt{torchdiffeq} library, and the algebraic Riccati equations for LQR synthesis were solved using the \texttt{scipy.linalg} library.
+In this section, we evaluate the three knowledge integration paradigms---NODE (data-driven), PINN (soft-constrained), and DP (hard-constrained)---on three complementary tasks of increasing difficulty.
+We begin by evaluating forward prediction accuracy to assess the generalization performance.
+Next, we consider an inverse problem to identify unknown physical parameters ($M$ and $D$) from data, thereby testing the efficiency of each paradigm for knowledge extraction.
+Finally, we examine control-oriented applicability through LQR synthesis, evaluating how knowledge fidelity propagates to downstream tasks.
+All models are implemented using PyTorch on an NVIDIA RTX 4500 Ada Generation GPU.
+The differential equation solvers use the \texttt{torchdiffeq} library, and the algebraic Riccati equations for LQR synthesis are solved with \texttt{scipy.linalg} library.

 Both the PINN and NODE models employ fully connected neural networks with four hidden layers of sizes $[200,150,100,50]$ and $\tanh$ activations.
-Regarding input-output dimensions, the PINN model maps the time coordinate $t$ (1 neuron) to the state vector $\xb$ (2 neurons), whereas the NODE model maps the state $\xb$ (2 neurons) to the time derivative $\dot{\xb}$ (2 neurons).
+The PINN model maps the time coordinate $t$ (1 neuron) to the state vector $\xb$ (2 neurons), whereas the NODE model maps the state $\xb$ (2 neurons) to the time derivative $\dot{\xb}$ (2 neurons).
 For parameter estimation, both the DP and PINN models treat the physical coefficients $\theta_M$ and $\theta_D$ as learnable scalar parameters.
-For the control task, the NODE input dimension is expanded to three neurons ($\xb$ and $u$), $\dot{\xb}$ (2 neurons).
+For the control task, the NODE input is augmented to include the control input $u$, yielding a network with input dimension 3 ($\xb$ and $u$) and output dimension 2 ($\dot{\xb}$).

-To accommodate the structural differences between the models, we adopt distinct data sampling strategies.
-The PINN model is trained on $n_c=1000$ random collocation points, whereas the NODE and DP models utilize a fixed batch of $n_b=100$ trajectory segments (sequence length $m$).
-All models were trained using the Adam optimizer with fixed learning rates.
-The differential equations were integrated using the \texttt{dopri5} solver \cite{hairer1993solving} with tolerances \texttt{rtol=1e-7} and \texttt{atol=1e-9}.
-Further details on hyperparameter configurations are provided in Appendix.
+To accommodate the structural differences among the models, we adopt distinct data sampling strategies.
+The PINN model is trained on $n_c=1000$ random collocation points, whereas the NODE and DP models use a fixed set of $n_b=100$ trajectory segments with sequence length $m$.
+All models are trained using the Adam optimizer with fixed learning rates.
+The differential equations are integrated using the \texttt{dopri5} solver \citep{hairer1993solving} with tolerances \texttt{rtol=1e-7} and \texttt{atol=1e-9}.
+Further details on hyperparameter configurations are provided in the Appendix.

-We quantify the model accuracy using the $\ell_2$ relative error, defined as $\frac{\|\hat{\mathbf{v}}-\mathbf{v}_{r}\|_2}{\|\mathbf{v}_r\|_2}$, where $\hat{\bf v}$ and ${\bf v}_r$ denote the model prediction and the reference solution, respectively.
+We quantify the model accuracy using the relative $\ell_2$ error, defined as $\frac{\|\hat{\mathbf{v}}-\mathbf{v}_{r}\|_2}{\|\mathbf{v}_r\|_2}$, where $\hat{\bf v}$ and ${\bf v}_r$ denote the model prediction and the reference solution, respectively.